MarsHeer/offtiktok/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 # Collaborating

-Collaborations are welcome!
-Please feel free to support the project by creating requests or pull requests
+Collaboration is welcome!
+Please feel free to support the project by opening issues or pull requests

 # License